IanTeda/ianteda.github.io/src/_posts/engineering/2017-07-02-rule-15-paid-to-think.md

 ---
 title: Rule 15 - We Are All Paid To Think
-description: It doesn't take a four year degree to think
+description: It does not take a four year degree to think
 date: 2017-07-02
 layout: post
 tags: [construction, rule-book]